New U.S. airport screening procedures for carry-on bags to better focus on threats

-It is possible that more carry-on bags may experience bag checks, however, TSA has identified ways to improve screening procedures for carry-on bags, with quicker and more targeted measures for officers to clear the bags.
-So the new process is not expected to alter checkpoint wait times.
+It is possible that passengers may experience more bag checks, however, through extensive testing, TSA identified ways to improve screening procedures with quicker and more targeted measures to clear the bags.
+The new screening procedures in standard lanes are already in place at the following 10 U.S. airports with plans to expand to all airports during the weeks and months ahead:

 - Fort Lauderdale-Hollywood International Airport (FLL)